tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 _Homo sapiens_ or modern human arose in Africa some 25,000 years ago and moved to other continents and developed into distinct races.
 They had a brain capacity of 1300 – 1600 cc.
 They started cultivating crops and domesticating animals.

+## Isolating Mechanism
-**6.9 Isolating Mechanism** Isolation is the separation of the members

-of a single population into sub populations so that genetic integrity of the subpopulation can be maintained.
+Isolation is the separation of the members of a single population into sub populations so that genetic integrity of the subpopulation can be maintained.
 Closely related species living in the same area do not breed together; they are prevented by isolating barriers.
 An isolating barrier is any evolved character of the two species that stops them from interbreeding.
 Several kinds of isolating barriers are distinguished.
 The most important distinction is Prezygotic and post zygotic isolation.
 Prezygotic mechanisms include those which prevent two species from coming into contact.
 This includes ecological, seasonal, ethological and morphological.
 Post zygotic mechanisms are those which act after fertilization that include hybrid sterility, hybrid inviability and hybrid breakdown.

-**Pre-zygotic Mechanism i.
+### Pre-zygotic Mechanism

+**i.
 Ecological isolation or habitat isolation** –

 the members of the same population may be separated from one another by a differences in their habitat.
 For example _Rana areolata_ occupies burrows dug by mammals and tortoises during the day and breeds in grassy shallow ponds whereas _Rana grylio_ breeds in deep waters.
 Due to the difference in their habitat the two species are able to maintain their respective species identities.